omcodedthis/Staid/README.md

 </picture>
 &nbsp;

-The Study Locations Near You shows the user their closest study locations.
+The Study Locations Near You (Near Me) shows the user their closest study locations.
 There are two input fields.
 The user's location data is grabbed using Geo IPify's API and this data is used to generate the Map using OpenStreetMap without the user having to enter any data into the input fields.
 If the user wishes to search for another location or to improve the accuracy of the location data used to generate the map, the user can input their latitude and longitude in the input fields.
 OpenStreetMap mainly works with latitude and longitude coordinates only.
 This data is used to generate a new map of the inputted location which is then shown to the user.

 I had originally planned to use the Google Maps API, however, I did not as it is not open-source and incurs a cost after the credit provided is exceeded.